-Even with the planning standards in place, iwi/Māori, communities and councils will be the main developers of plans.
-Plans can still reflect other local planning documents, such as iwi management plans, community plans, strategic plans, spatial plans, transport plans and long-term plans, at the district and regional scale.
+Even with the planning standards in place, communities and councils will continue to be main developers of plans.
+Plans can still reflect other local planning documents, such as community plans, strategic plans, spatial plans, transport plans and long-term plans, at the district and regional scale.

 Councils will implement the majority of the planning standards without going through a normal RMA plan change process (eg, notification, submissions and hearings).
 The exception to this is when councils implement the Zone Framework Standard, which offers a choice of zones to pick and choose from, so these may need a plan change process.
-For some plans that have zones which are already very consistent with the Zone Framework Standard, it might be possible for councils to simply change the name of the zones.
+For some plans that have zones that are already very consistent with the Zone Framework Standard, it might be possible for councils to simply change the name of the zones.